MrFloodGate/MrFloodGate.github.io/README.md

 # Mr. FloodGate's Portfolio

 Welcome!
-I am Mr. FloodGate, CEO of [Your Studio Name] and the creative force behind *The Elyk Covenant*, an ambitious 3D MMORPG/RTS currently in development.
+I am Mr. FloodGate, CEO of [FloodGate] and the creative force behind *The Elyk Covenant*, an ambitious 3D MMORPG/RTS currently in development.
 Explore my professional projects and profiles below.

 ---